defgsus/clipig/docs/walkthrough.md

 a birthday party* got to **61%**, despite the creepy head.
 [CLIP](https://github.com/openai/CLIP/) just imagined the face at two different positions.
 If we continue training for long enough, it *might* correct the face.
-But only, if it increases similarity to the target feature.
+But only, if that increases similarity to the target feature.

 Anyways, let's increase the resolution by putting this line